 Dental school can be a stepping stone on a path toward a lucrative career, but the cost is high.
-According to the American Dental Association (ADA), the average dental school debt is $292,159, making it one of the most expensive degrees you can get.
+According to the American Dental Education Association (ADEA), the average dental school debt for the class of 2020 was $304,824, making it one of the most expensive degrees you can get.

 Fortunately, dentists also have a high ceiling when it comes to salaries.
-Before you decide to apply for dental school, though, it’s important to know what you’re getting yourself into and whether the return on investment is worth it.
+Before you decide to apply for dental school, though, consider all the costs and whether the return on investment is worth it.

 What is the average dental school debt?